 All aboard the 'apprentice-ship'

-We all know what an apprenticeship is, in the UK this long-standing tradition dates all the way back to the 12th century.
+In the UK, the long-standing tradition of apprenticeships dates all the way back to the 12th century.
 While times have changed since then, apprentices still remain an integral part of our workforce.
-By 2050, apprenticeships are set to deliver over £100BN to the UK economy.
-Below is a list of some well-known faces who have done the work before finding fame and fortune.
+By 2050, apprenticeships are set to deliver over £100,000,000,000 into the UK economy.

 Jamie left school at 16 years old and started an NVQ in home economics before doing apprenticeships in various London restaurants.
 He’s now worth over £150m, as well as having over 20 cookbooks and TV programmes under his belt.
 To show how important apprenticeships have been to his career, he now runs his own apprentice programme at one of his restaurants.